oscimp/gr-satre/one_way_analysis/README.md

 deviation.*

-* at the moment only ranging information is used while it is desirable to use all communication combinations between all grond stations (X,99,Y)
+* at the moment only ranging information is used while it is desirable to use all communication combinations between all grond stations (X,99,Y).
-* add ionosphere behaviour at 14 GHz uplink/11 GHz downlink and check impact of satellite transponder delay
+* add ionosphere behaviour at 14 GHz uplink/11 GHz downlink and check impact of satellite transponder delay:

 *From ITU-R P.531-11 "Ionospheric propagation data and prediction methods requires for the design of satellite services and systems", iono delay is (Eq.
 4) 1.345e-7xN_t/f^2 and